-2. This wallpaper is supplied in 3m length rolls, each should be considered a "drop."
-Hang one length at a time, make sure that each piece is slightly larger than the wall, so that it overlaps the wall and skirting board (by about 5-10cm.)
+2. Only cut and hang one length at a time, make sure that the cut piece is slightly larger than the wall, so that it overlaps the wall and skirting board (by about 5-10cm.)
 Position the first length in place, and use a roller/brush to smooth down the drop using circular motions.
 Avoid squeezing excess paste out of the edges and avoid getting paste onto the roller or brush.